bclindner/mastodril/README.md

 The bot does not run as a daemon - it's a oneshot process that syncs the last 5 tweets, then takes the last tweet in that list and stores its ID to a file.
 It then pulls up that file on the next run and tries to find at most 5 tweets starting from that saved point.
+It's intended to be run as a cron/systemd.timer job every 5-30 minutes or so.

 As such, if the user you're trying to mirror posts a lot, this may not be a feasible script to use.
 Theoretically Twitter's streaming API would work